yxu132/PhosTransfer/README.md

 - mode=cv: run cross validation.
 Trained models will be saved to OUTPUT/checkpoints and the best models will be saved to FINALS/models.
 - mode=test: run independent test.
 Test performance will be saved to #output_log that is configured.

-Pretrained models for different kinases can be downloaded here.
+Pretrained models for different kinases can be downloaded <a href="https://drive.google.com/open?id=12jqviDdJ_GonVboTCSr526AGRoRgD3Ew">here</a>.

 ## Benchmark dataset